paulrougieux/cobwood/paper/paper.md

 Managing forest ecosystems effectively requires long-term foresight into global wood markets.
 This planning relies on macroeconomic panel data spanning multiple countries over extended time periods.
-The cobwood package introduces a data structure to manipulate panel data for forecasting and scenario analysis.
-By implementing country and time indexes, the package improves model readability, as the source code closely mirrors mathematical equations used in research publications.
+The cobwood package introduces a data structure for forest sector forecasting and scenario analysis.
+Our data structure leverages labelled N-dimensional arrays from the Xarray package, including output storage to NetCDF files.
+This approach offers two key advantages: enhanced source code clarity that facilitates model inspection, and comprehensive metadata for country, product, and time coordinates along with units in the dataset attributes.
 To demonstrate cobwood's practical application, we present a reimplementation of the Global Forest Products Model (GFPMx).
-Our data structure leverages the Xarray package, which provides labeled N-dimensional arrays and robust capabilities including NetCDF file storage for model outputs.
-This approach offers two key advantages: enhanced source code clarity that facilitates model inspection, and comprehensive metadata for country, product, and time coordinates along with units metadata in the dataset attributes.
-These features position cobwood as an ideal component for integration into broader modeling toolchains.
+These features position cobwood as an ideal component for integration into broader modelling toolchains.

 # Statement of need

-Forest management requires a long-term perspective, as trees mature over decades or centuries, while wood markets operate on a global scale.
-Decision makers in the forestry sector need reliable long-term forecasts of global consumption and trade patterns for forest products to manage ecosystems effectively.
-They particularly value the ability to explore potential future wood harvest developments under various demand and supply scenarios.
+Forest management requires a long-term perspective, as trees grow over decades or centuries, while wood markets operate on a global scale.
+Decision makers in the forestry sector need long-term forecasts of global wood consumption, production and trade patterns.
 This need has prompted forest economists to develop macroeconomic models of the forest sector.
-Several global forest sector models currently exist, including the Global Forest Products Model (GFPM)[@buongiorno2003global], the European Forest Institute Global Trade Model (EFI-GTM)[@kallio2004global], the Global Forest and Agriculture Model (G4M)[@gusti2020g4m], and the Global Forest Trade Model (GFTM) [@jonsson2015global].
-Variants such as Timba (a GFPM adaptation) [@tifsm2025] complement numerous regional and national models.
-Model transparency is crucial for determining whether a particular model is suitable for analyzing specific policy questions or can be appropriately modified for new purposes.
-While research papers provide the conceptual foundation for these models, reading the source code of the model implementation offers a more comprehensive understanding of the modeling system.
-Detailed knowledge on the source code implementation of a model becomes essential when extending a model to address novel research questions.
+Several global forest sector models currently exist, including the Global Forest Products Model (GFPM)[@buongiorno2003global], the European Forest Institute Global Trade Model (EFI-GTM)[@kallio2004global], the Global Forest and Agriculture Model (G4M)[@gusti2020g4m], the Global Forest Trade Model (GFTM) [@jonsson2015global] and an adaptation called Timba [@tifsm2025].
+There are also numerous regional and national forest sector models.
+Transparency of the algorithm is helpful for determining whether a particular model is suitable for analysing specific policy questions or can be appropriately modified for new purposes.
+While research papers describe the conceptual specifications for these models, reading the source code of the model implementation offers a more comprehensive understanding of the system.

 Macroeconomic forest sector models typically organize market datasets along two key
 dimensions: country and time.

-In econometrics, this structure is known as panel data.
+In econometrics, the structure is known as panel data.
 These market datasets contain information on production, consumption, and trade for specific forest products such as roundwood, sawnwood, wood panels, pulp, and paper products.
-Current modeling software often lacks a consistent, well-labeled panel data structure.
-Instead, these programs use partial labeling approaches—such as matrices names or vector names within data frames, or simple column names in spreadsheets.
+Current modelling software often lacks a consistent, well-labelled panel data structure.
+Instead, these programs use partial labelling approaches—such as matrices names or vector names within data frames, or simple column names in spreadsheets.
 While this approach can make programs more concise, it creates challenges for newcomers trying to understand the models.
-Variable names are often unclear, and the limited data labeling makes the code difficult to interpret for those unfamiliar with the specific implementation.
+Variable names are often unclear, making the code difficult to interpret for those unfamiliar with the model's implementation.
+In addition, the limited data labelling makes it harder to reuse the output data of those models.
 Examples of readability issue can be found in the source code of models like GFTM, GFPM, and Timba.
 That source code for other forest sector models, such as EFI-GTM and G4M-GLOBIOM-Forest, is not yet publicly available for review.

 The cobwood model has been used to produce scenario analysis for technical reports
 @mubareka2025 and @rougieux2024.
-The first model programmed inside cobwood is only a reimplementation of an existing model, the main value of this python package doesn't lie in the model itself, but in the panel data structure that can be used to implement many models.
+The first model programmed inside cobwood is a reimplementation of a simple forest sector model, the main value of this python package doesn't lie in the model itself, but in the panel data structure that can be used to implement many models.

 The next sections describe input output data and the data structure.